sylhare/sylhare.github.io/_posts/2015-01-23-Working-with-agile.md

 - Refactoring clean solution and keep functionality
 - Simple Design
 - Test-Driven Development create an automated test case that defines a desired new or improved functionality
-- Pair Programming real time pair review. live analysis, negotiation, collaboration, one is on the computer and the other one give you directions
+- Pair Programming real time pair review. live analysis, negotiation, collaboration, one is on the computer, and the other one give you directions

 #### Team practices:

 - Collective Ownership add value, no one is blamed, they care
-- Coding Standard Make sure everyone use the same language
+- Coding Standard Make sure everyone uses the same language
 - Sustainable Pace 40 hours week
 - Metaphor a guiding vision to build innovation and create vocabulary of something that doesn't exist'
 - Continuous integration All the developer are building and test coded software many times a day.